Kimserey/BlogArchive/20180914_version_open_source_libraries.md

 ## 2. Branching strategy and Commits

-For a library, the easiest way is to manage everything around a single `master` branch.
-And any changes made around `master` is handled as a branch and `pull-request`.
+For a library, the easiest way is to manage everything around a single `master` branch and make any changes in a branch (or fork in Github) which will be merged via `pull-request`.

 - When new features need to be added, a branch is made out of `master` and `pull-request`'d back into `master`
 - When bug fixes need to be made, a branch is made out of `master` and `pull-request`'d back into `master`